shea08/shea08.github.io/Pixelbook_Pen_First_Impressions.md

 ## <i> Key Applications </i>

   * I am using the application Squid in order to take notes and edit PDFs.
 It is close to perfect for the Pixelbook and the pen.
 I have noticed a short lag between writing at times, but it is very periodic and only lasts for about 1-3 seconds.
 If you keep writing it catches up to itself with no problem.
 The pen is very fluent and easy to use.
 I have edited PDFs and forms and even signed them.
 The work flow has been a huge plus.
 The ability to edit PDFs with the pen has made Adobe Acrobat DC pro mostly unnecessary.
 I also noticed some discussions on cases and places to put the pen.
-I have had great sucess with using the small white box that the pen came in.
+I have had great success with using the small white box that the pen came in.
 I keep the pen in the box until I need it.
 I also like the small slot in the box for an extra 'AAAA' battery for the pen.

 ## <i> Final Thoughts </i>